redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 With distributed version control, each developer on a team maintains a copy of that system of record on their personal computer.
 When developers want to join their code with others, they submit their system of record to an orchestration system that registers differences between the various systems of record.
 That orchestration system allows developers to reconcile differences and merge the various systems of record into a single system of record.

-Having said all that, distributed version control is what I'll be focused on in the rest of this article.
+Having said all that, distributed version control is what I'll be focused on in the rest of this guide.
 While there are still teams out there that use centralized version control, distributed version control is far more popular because it's faster and it better enables collaboration between team members.

 **TL;DR** In all likelihood, you'll only ever use distributed version control, so don't worry about the difference between it and centralized version.